Skip to main content

 Normalize definitions before acting

 The practical work is to separate blended CAC from segment-level CAC.
 Blended numbers hide the problem.
-The fix usually appears when CAC is viewed by ICP segment, channel, offer, funnel stage, sales cycle, and cohort.
+The fix usually appears once CAC is viewed by ICP segment, channel, offer, funnel stage, sales cycle, and cohort.

 A proper CAC optimization review should include: